Chelation therapy for autism: Official non-recommendations

 In 2012, the French Haute Autorité de santé did not recommend heavy metal chelation as an intervention for autism spectrum disorders.
 Similarly, in 2014, the Belgian Health Care Knowledge Centre (KCE) advised against its use, along with other complementary biomedical interventions, citing high financial costs and limited evidence of efficacy.

-Also in 2014, the Cochrane Collaboration reviewed the available research and identified only one low-quality study evaluating the effectiveness of chelation in individuals with autism.
+Also in 2014, the Cochrane Collaboration reviewed the available research and identified only one low-quality study evaluating the effectiveness of chelation in autistic individuals.
 It concluded that there was no clinical trial evidence supporting pharmaceutical chelation as an effective treatment for autism.
 The review also noted serious potential adverse effects, including disruptions in blood calcium levels, kidney issues, and reported fatalities, concluding that the risks of pharmaceutical chelation outweigh any known benefits.

+In 2016, the U.S. Food and Drug Administration (FDA) posted a resource to its website that warned consumers about the dangers of using unapproved over-the-counter chelation-therapy products to treat "serious and incurable" conditions, including autism, cardiovascular disease, Alzheimer's disease, Parkinson's disease and complications from diabetes.
+The FDA expressed concern over the possible side effects of these products, including dehydration, kidney failure and death, as well as the potential harm of delaying legitimate care.
+In 2019, the FDA posted another resource to its website, which warned against the use of various alternative autism treatments the agency labeled deceptive, misleading and potentially dangerous.
+In addition to chelation therapy (and its subtypes, such as detoxifying clay baths), this included hyperbaric oxygen therapy, raw camel milk, chlorine dioxide and essential oils.
+The agency warned that chelating important minerals needed by the body could result in "serious and life-threatening outcomes."
+The FDA removed the 2019 resource in December 2025 under what an agency representative described as a "routine cleanup" of the website.

 In 2018, Niamh C. Lagan and Joanne Balfe of Tallaght Hospital in Dublin reported in The BMJ that there was no evidence supporting a reduction in autism symptoms following chelation therapy.

 In 2020, the European Society for Child and Adolescent Psychiatry (ESCAP) issued an official position statement, co-authored by Joaquin Fuentes, Amaia Hervás, and Patricia Howlin.
 The document stated that no medications are currently available to treat the core symptoms of autism, and that alternative interventions—such as neurofeedback, facilitated communication, auditory integration training, omega-3 fatty acids, secretin, chelation, hyperbaric oxygen therapy, and exclusion diets—are not considered appropriate treatments for the core characteristics of autism.